Samdaaman/SYOP-Loader/Readme.md

 This is a proof-of-concept shellcode loader that compiles to PIC shellcode.
 It starts a sacrificial process (notepad.exe) before injecting something bad (ie meterpreter) into it.

+*The build toolchain and some neat PE tricks have been adapted from [c-to-shellcode](https://github.com/Print3M/c-to-shellcode)*

 ## Setup
 This repo requires a slightly patched version of the `c-to-shellcode` project to compile
 ```sh